5 from 1 vote

 • Step Five: Whisk flour and baking powder together in a small bowl.

-• Step Eight: Pour brownie mixture in baking pan and bake for 30-35 minutes.
+• Step Eight: Pour brownie mixture into the baking pan and bake for 30-35 minutes.
 Cool.

 • Step Nine: For the frosting, melt chocolate chips in the microwave or over a double boiler.
 Cool slightly.

-• Step Ten: Beat together cream cheese and confectioners’ sugar in a small bowl.
-Mix in jam and then stir in melted chocolate.
+• Step Ten: In a small bowl, beat together cream cheese and confectioners’ sugar.
+Mix in the jam and then stir in the melted chocolate.

 • Step Eleven: Spread frosting over brownies.